 The snowy and muddy weather in late winter was still a shock to them, however.
 “We felt like we had not done enough research about the weather!
 It did get better though and most of the time we are really enjoying the four seasons here.“

 Other things that, they are enjoying about the life in Tallinn are the public transport and the fact that many places are from a walking distance.
 There is a tram stop right outside their house which makes it very easy to get anywhere in the city fast.
 “We do have a car, but we only use it for special occasions and bigger purchases,” Rüdiger says.
 “You don’t really need a car here unless you live in the outskirts.
-In Victoria, I commuted to work over 35 kilometres and back every day, but here my office is one kilometre from home and I usually walk there every day.”
+In Pretoria, I commuted to work over 35 kilometres and back every day, but here my office is one kilometre from home and I usually walk there every day.”

 They both agree that Estonia really grows on them and have come to appreciate the lush, clean, green nature very much – it is very different from South Africa.
 (This is where the conversation turns into a long discussion about the perks of Tallinn’s green areas, such as Paljassaare, Pääsküla bog, Schnelli and Kalamaja parks etc.)